-Entitlements were calculated by analysing the results from the Eligible Development Scenario using a utility program to simulate the effect of the proposed accounting rules on floodplain harvesting6.
-The utility estimates the entitlement which would be required, in conjunction with the accounting rules, to achieve the required impact on long term floodplain harvesting diversions.
-Impact is defined as a percentage reduction in long term average floodplain harvesting.
-Appendix A includes an illustration of how the accounting rules and impact is assessed.
+Entitlements were calculated by analysing the results from the Eligible Development Scenario using a utility program to simulate the effect of the proposed accounting rules on floodplain harvesting9.
+The utility estimates the entitlement that would be required, in conjunction with the accounting rules, to achieve the required impact on long term floodplain harvesting diversions.

 The utility assumes that the same impact should apply to each individual entitlement.
-To test this, the entitlements and proposed accounting rules have been added into the Eligible Development
+To test this, the entitlements and proposed accounting rules have been added into the Eligible Development Scenario to create a new scenario, the Individual Impacts Scenario.